FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 Dive into the foundational concepts of Kubernetes, including Pods, ReplicaSets, Deployments, Services, and Namespaces.
 Understand the lifecycle of a Pod and how Kubernetes manages application deployment and scaling.

-### Let’s Start with Deploying an Application on Your Cluster
+### Use Kubectl

 Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
-To do this, you create a Kubernetes Deployment.

-A **Deployment** instructs Kubernetes on how to create and update instances of your application.
-After creating a Deployment, the Kubernetes control plane schedules the application instances included in that Deployment to run on individual nodes in the cluster.

-Once the application instances are created, a Kubernetes Deployment controller continuously monitors those instances.
-If the node hosting an instance goes down or is deleted, the Deployment controller replaces the instance with an instance on another node in the cluster.
-This mechanism provides self-healing to address machine failure or maintenance.

-We use the kubectl command to create deployments in Kubernetes. kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
+To do this,  we use the `kubectl` command to create POD , deployments or other objects in Kubernetes. kubectl relies on a configuration file found at ~/.kube/config for authentication and communication with the kube-api-server.
 Running `kubectl config view` displays details about the kube-API server, including its address, name, and the client's key and certificate.

 To use kubectl from your personal client machine, you need to copy the ~/.kube/config file from the server to your client machine.
 Additionally, ensure your client machine can connect to the kube-API server's address.
 It's also important for the kube-API server to recognize your client's IP address as a trusted source by adding it to a whitelist.
 This setup ensures secure communication between your client machine and the Kubernetes cluster's control plane.

 We have configured the master node's Ubuntu VM to also serve as a client node for accessing the Kubernetes cluster.
 Therefore, once you SSH into the master node VM, you can directly use kubectl for cluster management and operations.

-- **kubectl**
+- basic usage of `kubectl`

 The common format of a kubectl command is: **kubectl action resource**